 Google AdWords is a dynamic, auction-based marketplace where advertisers bid on keywords to compete for top ad placement.
 The minimum bid per keyword is 5 cents, but this research shows that in highly competitive categories, Google can make up to $50 per click from PPC keyword bids.
 Despite a diversified product portfolio, advertising on Google sites accounts for the vast majority of its billions in annual revenue.

-We compiled data from our own trillion-keyword database and the Google Keyword Tool to determine the top 10,000 most expensive English-language keywords over a 90-day period.
+We compiled data from our own trillion-keyword database and the Google Keyword Tool (one of many free Google Ads tools) to determine the top 10,000 most expensive English-language keywords over a 90-day period.
 This keyword list was then organized into categories by theme, such as “Insurance.”
 The largest keyword categories were determined by weighting the number of keywords within each category, as well as the estimated monthly search volume and average cost per click for each keyword.

 If you or your client are struggling to compete in a high-volume, high-CPC keyword category such as the most expensive keywords identified in this study, the PPC best practices are the same as always, except of course, the stakes are 1000x higher if you’re paying on average $50 per click vs. $0.05 per click.
 Here are a few tips to consider: